MongoDB Connector

 Notice:

-If a connection has no server elements, it connects against localhost:27017
+If a connection has no server elements, it connects against localhost:27017 without authentication data, regardless of whether credential elements exist or not.

 Coding of a document structure